jthapliya/heimdall-search/README.md

 # heimdall-search
 The Heimdall Search subsystem that uses Elastic Search and other search and learning technologies to perform intelligent deep search against project information in either text, numeric, or code format.
+Test 123

 # Local Dev Install
 ## Install Search using Docker